atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 ##### Must braille be placed below all raised characters?

-Braille must be located below the corresponding text; if the text is multi-lined, then braille must be located below the entire text.
-If there are multiple blocks of text on a sign, then braille should be placed below logical blocks of raised characters and not necessarily below all the raised characters.
+Braille must be located below the corresponding text; if the text is multi-lined, then braille must be located below the entire text.&nbsp; If there are multiple blocks of text on a sign, then braille should be placed below logical blocks of raised characters and not necessarily below all the raised characters.